kalisio/kdk/docs/guides/basics/step-by-step.md

 ### Frontend side

-Kalisio app frontend configuration is based on the same underlying [tool](https://github.com/lorenwest/node-config) that powers [Feathers](https://docs.feathersjs.com/guides/advanced/configuration.html) so the same guidelines are applicable, the default configuration can be found in the `config` folder.
+kApp frontend configuration is based on the same underlying [tool](https://github.com/lorenwest/node-config) that powers [Feathers](https://docs.feathersjs.com/guides/advanced/configuration.html) so the same guidelines are applicable, the default configuration can be found in the `config` folder.
 The main properties are the following:
 * **apiPath**: the API path prefix
 * **apiTimeout**: the API timeout
 * **version**: the web application version number
-* **domain**: the web application domain name (eg https://app.kalisio.xyz)
+* **domain**: the web application domain name (eg https://kapp.dev.kalisio.xyz)
 * **transport** : the transport to be used between frontend and backend, could be `http` for standard REST or `websocket` for WebSockets
 * **appName**: the name of the Kalisio app
 * **appLogo**: the image to be used as logo for the Kalisio app